 Syringe manufacture from components to the final product – an overview

-The next step: fill/finish for nested syringes, vials and cartridges
+Filling and closing: multi-format machine for nested syringes, vials and cartridges

 Visual inspection of pre-filled syringes

-Secondary packaging of PFS
+Secondary packaging machines for PFS: hero or villain of the PFS world?

-State-of-the-nation address for PFS and summary
+PFS state-of-the-union address and event summary

 Dr. Andreas Rothmund is Qualified Person at Vetter Pharma-Fertigung in Ravensburg, Germany, an independent contract manufacturer specialised in the aseptic production of pre-filled application systems.
 He started his industrial career in 1985 as a lab manager.
 After two years he took over production responsibility for a German company specialised in eye drops and eye ointments, a position he held for nearly eight years.

 Horst Koller started his professional career in 1994 to work for a large pharmaceutical company in Germany managing the Process Engineering Group.
 He holds a degree as Dipl.
 Ing (FH) in Biotechnology.
 In 2000 he joined Schott in the business segment Pharmaceutical Packaging.
 He has been a key player in building the manufacturing unit for the Schott TopPac® polymer syringe within Schott AG.
 He held different positions including Quality Manager, Head of R&D, Manager Scientific Advisory and Manager Global Regulatory Affairs and Quality R&D. He is now CEO of HK Packaging Consulting GmbH.

 He is an active member as expert of ISO/TC 76/ working groups and a frequent speaker at extractables & leachables as well as Prefillable Syringe conferences.

 Dale Charlton (More...)